k8gb-io/k8gb/docs/index.md

 ## Existing GSLB projects

 The following projects represent examples of other GSLB implementations that could be leveraged or used as reference.
-It is important that the implementation of this project adhere to the [goal](#goals) outlined.
+However, it is important that the implementation of this project adhere to the [goals](#goals) outlined and which might not align with the implementation of these projects.

 ### Open source